Filters for Large & Medium Format Film by Michael Strickland

 Firecrest ND is a revolutionary new type of ND filter from Formatt-Hitech.
 Rather than dyed resin, Firecrest is a rare earth metal coating used to create hyper neutral NDs.
 The filters are made from 2mm thick Schott Superwite glass, and the multicoating is bonded in the middle to increase scratch resistance.
 Firecrest Filters are neutral across all spectrums, including UV, visible, and infrared.

-This kit contains three essential filters, hand-selected by world-renowned photographer Colby Brown, and should be consider a “must have” filter kit for any serious landscape, travel, or outdoor photographer.
+This revised kit contains three essential filters, hand-selected by world-renowned photographer Colby Brown, and should be considered a “must have” filter kit for any serious landscape, travel, or outdoor photographer.

 This kit includes the following items: